imixs/imixs-documents/README.md

 	$ mvn clean install -Pdocker

-To start Imixs-Office-Workflow with docker, the docker-compose file 'docker-compose-dev.yml can be used:
+To start Imixs-Office-Workflow with docker, the docker-compose command line tool an be used:

-	$ docker-compose -f docker-compose-dev.yml up
+	$ docker-compose -f docker/docker-compose.yml up

 Note: this command will start several containers,

 * a Postgre SQL database server
-* a Wildfly Server running Imixs-Office-Workflow
+* a Wildfly Server running Imixs-Documents

-* and a Wildfly Server funning the [Imixs-Admin tool](https://www.imixs.org/doc/administration.html)
+Optional you can run the docker-compose configuration docker/docker-compose-dev.yml which will also start a the [Imixs-Admin tool](https://www.imixs.org/doc/administration.html)

+	$ docker-compose -f docker/docker-compose-dev.yml up

 ### Mount Points
 The development configuration sets a local mount point at the following location: